josephbima/sleep-tracker/README.md

-# sleep-tracker-328
+# COMPSCI 328 Final Project

 # Quick Start

-Run activity-recognition.py and then turn on the switch in the app
+Run activity-recognition.py and then turn on the switch on the app

 # Project Report